 Recertification Retest Fee $20 per section not to exceed $110

 Audits begin six months prior to the Registry/Board Certification expiration, although you have the full five-year period, if needed, to accumulate the mandatory 45-hours of approved continuing education.
 Because you must verify employment at the time of recertifiation, early review will not occur.
 The office will notify you by mail that your recertification date is approaching.
 It is your responsibility to mail in the completed documentation for review.

 You cannot begin accumulating continuing education until successfully passing the Registry or Board Certification examination(s).
 Each activity must be recorded in the original continuing education folder provided to you, including all supporting documentation (i.e. copy of certificate indicating hours from approved provider, transcript, copy of brochure or letter indicating course approval, etc).
 Documentation must show proof of attendance, number of hours, dates, and approving agency.

 The ABMDI accepts continuing education that is approved by the AMA, ANA, ABA, EMS, PA Coroner's Education Board, POST, and post secondary institutions recognized by national educational accrediting agencies.
+All courses must be relevant to the field of death investigation.
 Please make sure that the continuing education you are submitting meets this criteria or we cannot accept it.

 - Course schedule including actual hours of instruction and speakers

 Packets not returned in the ABMDI Continuing Education Folder provided to you will be considered incomplete.
 Why is it important to submit it in the folder?
 Many of you submit documentation that is neat and orderly.
 However, we also receive copies of documents that make no sense to us.
 The continuing education folder helps provide an outline for what needs to be submitted for review.